FusionAuth/terraform-provider-fusionauth/docs/resources/form.md

 * `name` - (Required) The unique name of the Form Field.
 * `steps` - (Required) An ordered list of objects containing one or more Form Fields.
 A Form must have at least one step defined.
   * `fields` - (Required) An ordered list of Form Field Ids assigned to this step.
+  * `type` - (Optional) The type of step being created.
+The possible values are:
+    * `collectData` - Standard form step type that collects fields from the user.
+    * `verifyEmail` - Perform verification on `user.email` before user creation.
+    * `verifyPhoneNumber` - Perform verification on `user.phoneNumber` before user creation.

 ---